 Best RTA for a new vaper

-The Theorem RTA from Wismec is a great choice for anyone who wants to get the best of both worlds, and demands flavor.
+The Advken CP TF 24mm RTA is a great choice for anyone who wants to get the best of both worlds, and demands flavor.
 It's a little trickier to build than an RDA, but it's a really well made device, that's worth the extra effort while being sturdy enough to prevent any leaking.

 Did you find what you were looking for?
 Is something missing from this page?
+Still confused?
 Please let us know so we can improve it.